 What they do in your body

-When you consume true cannabis, cells throughout your body have receptors that click with THC, its active molecule.
-THC fits into these receptors like precisely shaped keys (the sister molecule found in cannabis, CBD, also interacts with these receptors.
+When you consume true cannabis, be it by smoking, vaping, or using THC oil, cells throughout your body have receptors that click with THC, its active molecule.
+THC fits into these receptors like precisely shaped keys (the sister molecule found in cannabis, CBD, also interacts with these receptors).
 This dance between the cells in your body and the compounds found in cannabis are what produce its unique high.
 These molecules naturally detach from their receptors in a few hours and the effects wear off.
 It’s a natural fit.